On this page

 What is the evidence?

-MBCT has been thoroughly researched and is recommended by the National Institute for Health and Care Excellence (NICE) for people who suffer from recurrent depression.
-There is also good evidence that learning mindfulness can be helpful for people who are stressed.
+MBCT has been thoroughly researched and is recommended by the National Institute for Health and Care Excellence (NICE).

 How do I take part?

-To find out more about mindfulness and the course we offer you can attend a two-hour taster session, which are open to members of the public and health and social care staff.
-After this you can apply for the eight-week course and we will discuss this in more detail with you with a telephone assessment.
+To find out more about mindfulness and the course we offer you can attend a two-hour taster session.
+After this you can apply for the eight-week course and we will discuss this in more detail with you during a telephone assessment.

 Two-hour taster sessions